 What you need to know when making a repair claim

-- It’s best to take it to the dealership where you originally bought the contract.
+- It’s best to take your vehicle to the dealership where you originally bought the contract.
 If that’s not possible, another licensed repair facility is acceptable.

 - Once your mechanic makes a diagnosis on your vehicle, we can approve a rental vehicle if the repair meets the qualifications under the contract.

-If your car has been totaled and you want to take advantage of your GAP coverage, call us at
+If your vehicle has been totaled and you want to take advantage of your GAP coverage, call us at

-1-866-215-7083.
-See your VehicleOne Primary GAP contract for complete details on what VehicleOne Primary GAP will and will not cover in the event of a total loss of your vehicle.
+1-800-631-5590.
+See your VehicleOne Primary GAP contract for complete coverage details in the event of a total loss of your vehicle.

 What you need to know when making a GAP claim

-- Your insurance company has to declare your car totaled before you’re eligible for reimbursement.
+- Your insurance company has to declare your vehicle totaled before you’re eligible for reimbursement.